Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform-Infrastructure/README.md

 this repo.
 As such there should be few times that changes need to be made via click-ops in the AWS console, other than helping with development.

 In fact, even the code in this repository only needs to change if the Infrastructure in AWS on which the various EOP components rely needs to be altered.
-If you are adding a front end application or API to Ha Kākano, for example, that affects AWS resources or needs new resources, then you will likely make and test the changes locally first and then modify this repo to update the Infrastructure as Code.
+If you are adding a front end application or API to Ha Kākano, for example, that affects AWS resources or needs new resources, then you will likely make and test the changes locally first and then modify this repo to update the Infrastructure as Code through a pull request.

 This code is built from the [Gruntwork Reference Architecture](https://gruntwork.io/reference-architecture/) using services from the [Gruntwork